 Phonics – Early Reading

 We believe that reading is vitally important and that there are many different elements to reading.
 Whilst children need to learn to decode books, they also need to learn how to understand and interpret what they are reading and learn to read for pleasure.
-Children have access to a wide variety of reading books.
-We do not use one book scheme – we incorporate a number of different schemes into our stock of books.
-Children chose their home reader from book banded sets and they can change these books as often as they wish.
-Some of these books are phonetically aligned to the phase that they are on – others are not as they are there to engage children in the pleasure of reading.
-In guided reading sessions we have sets of books that are aligned to the phonetic phase children are at and teachers can use these books to support phonics.
-To supplement these sets, other books are also used in guided reading to develop comprehension and inference skills
+Children have access to a wide variety of reading books as we do not use one book scheme.
+Instead, we incorporate a number of different schemes into our stock of books to ensure children can access a breadth of books.
+Children have the opportunity to read phonetically decodable books independently, as well as both books that will develop inference skills and books intended to be shared with an adult to develop the important love and enjoyment of reading.

 Phonics Screening Check